-Mary Edwards Walker, MD, (1832–1919) was one of the first female physicians to serve in the U.S. armed forces and, to date, the only woman to receive the Medal of Honor.
+Mary Edwards Walker, M.D., (1832–1919) was one of the first female physicians to serve in the U.S. armed forces and, to date, the only woman to receive the Medal of Honor.
 An ardent abolitionist and woman’s rights advocate, she focused especially on dress reform and on expanding women’s role in the political process.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class.
+Later practice was to use the plural, woman's.)

 Early Life.
 She was born in Oswego on November 26, 1832, the youngest of seven children of physician Alvah Walker and his wife Vesta Whitcomb Walker.
 (Her mother hailed from the same family as Margaret Whitcomb, a grandmother of freethinking orator Robert Green Ingersoll; this made Mary a second cousin of Ingersoll’s.)
 Though Christians, the elder Walkers were very much “free thinkers” and shared an advanced social outlook.
 They were determined that their six daughters should enjoy the same educational opportunities as their son—something they could easily ensure, having donated Oswego’s first free school house.
 Outside of school hours, the Walkers encouraged their children to think independently and allowed their girls to wear less restrictive boys’ clothing when performing farm labor.

 Alvah Walker encouraged Mary Walker to study his anatomy and physiology books, exposing her to medical literature at an early age.
-(Abolitionist Hezekiah Joslyn took a similar approach to the education of his only daughter, the future suffrage leader Matilda Joslyn Gage; Elizabeth Cady Stanton, too, enjoyed a similar upbringing).
+(Abolitionist Hezekiah Joslyn took a similar approach to the education of his only daughter, the future suffrage leader Matilda Joslyn Gage; Elizabeth Cady Stanton, too, enjoyed a somewhat similar upbringing).
 Walker developed a strong interest in medicine and after working a few years as a teacher, paid her own way through Syracuse Medical College.
 She graduated with honors in 1855, the sole woman in her class.

 As a young woman, Walker belonged to the Methodist Church, but she "later severed her association."
 Her brother, Alvah Jr., was a lifelong agnostic.